Glenturret: A portrait

 Frequently asked questions about Glenturret

-Is Glenturret really the oldest distillery in Scotland?
+Is Glenturret really Scotland's oldest distillery?

 Is a visit to the distillery worthwhile?